Salmon Cakes over Spring Salad

 - Oil, cooking - 2 Tbsp

-- Make vinaigrette - Chop garlic.
-Combine garlic, mustard (portion for salad), vinegar, lemon juice, and paprika.
-Add olive oil, while whisking.
+- Make dressing - (Skip if dressing was made ahead for Monday.)
+Chop garlic.
+Combine garlic, mayonnaise, ketchup, pickle relish, lemon juice, and paprika.
+Season with some salt and pepper.
 (Can be done up to 5 days ahead)

 - Salmon - Rinse and pat dry.
 Use a knife to chop up the salmon meat.
 (Can be done 1 day ahead)

 - Make salmon cakes - Drain and chop capers.
-Combine salmon, almond meal, egg, capers, mustard (portion for salmon cakes), salt, and pepper in a bowl.
+Combine salmon, panko, egg, capers, mustard, salt, and pepper in a bowl.
 Form into 3/4” / 2 cm thick patties (1 patty / serving).
 (Can be done 1 day ahead)

 - Radishes / Cucumbers / Lettuce - Prep as directed.